-Four forms of PAP are recognized in children: congenital, acquired, secondary, and idiopathic.
+Four forms of pulmonary alveolar proteinosis (PAP) are recognized in children: congenital, acquired, secondary, and idiopathic.

-Congenital form — The congenital form of PAP, also known as congenital alveolar proteinosis (CAP), includes inborn errors of surfactant metabolism, and lysinuric protein intolerance, and mutations in the components of the GM-CSF receptor.
+Congenital form — The congenital form of PAP, also known as congenital alveolar proteinosis (CAP), includes inborn errors of surfactant metabolism, lysinuric protein intolerance, and mutations in the components of the granulocyte-macrophage colony-stimulating factor (GM-CSF) receptor.